Tisanthan/LeanerSearch/README.md

-# LeanerSearch
+# JavaLeanerSearch
 leaner search is the default searching algorithm for unordered Array